MaxHalford/spotgeo-challenge/README.md

 python scripts/6_score.py
 ```

-I managed to finish at 7th spot.
+I managed to finish at the 7th spot, both on the public leaderboard as well as the private one.
 The following graph shows the rankings over the duration of the competition; my username is `mhalford`:

 <div align="center">
   <img src="spotgeorace.png" />